pivotalforks/vim-config/README.md

 As long as your checkout is kept clean, you can easily update, rebase your local changes and update submodules with:

     cd ~/.vim && git pull --rebase ; git submodule update ; cd -

+# Optional Extras

+See the `support/` directory for optional extras and installation instructions.
+Currently:

+* support/tmux: adds auto-saving support when running in tmux